 In some place’s legislation is helping with the idea of alcohol and libraries.
 In Illinois, there was a senate bill signed to permit the sale of alcoholic beverages within any building owned by the library district if the board of trustees has approved.

-A distinction that is important to be noted is many libraries that currently offer alcohol at their library do it under specific rules and procedures.
+This allows libraries to incorporate alcohol under a very controlled environment and crowd.
+Share on XA distinction that is important to be noted is many libraries that currently offer alcohol at their library do it under specific rules and procedures.
 For instance, many libraries only offer alcohol at specific events put on by the library or fundraisers for the library.
 This allows libraries to incorporate alcohol under a very controlled environment and crowd.
 An example of this would be controlling the number of guests allowed at the event or the portions of alcohol consumed at the event.

 Interestingly, there are bars or drinking establishments who have leveraged the “library theme or setup” to attract people into their establishment.
 There are bars whose walls are lined with books and patrons are encouraged to read while there.
 There is a great visual of some of these establishments found in an article called “Welcome to the world of library bars”.

-So perhaps, this infatuation with having a drink and being around reading material can be used by public libraries to help generate awareness of their services and resources or even raise funds for the library.
+Interestingly, there are bars or drinking establishments who have leveraged the “library theme or setup” to attract people into their establishment.
+Share on XSo perhaps, this infatuation with having a drink and being around reading material can be used by public libraries to help generate awareness of their services and resources or even raise funds for the library.

 Drinking at library events

-A great example of how a library can attract users through fun interactive events while still promoting the resources the library has and potentially increasing library memberships can be found at two of North Carolina State University’s (NCSU) library branches
+A great example of how a library can attract users through fun interactive events while still promoting the resources the library has and potentially increasing library memberships can be found at two of North Carolina State University’s (NCSU) library branches.

 They have successfully created interactive events involving alcohol that are held throughout the year and they provide insight into NCSU libraries collections, services, technologies and spaces.